The ROG Ally is a new handheld gaming PC from ASUS launching next month. Here's what you need to know, including official specs, price and more.

 When does the ASUS ROG Ally launch?

-The ASUS ROG Ally will hit store shelves on June 13 2023, with pre-orders for the new ASUS handheld opening up today (May 11).
+The ASUS ROG Ally is available from June 13, 2023.
+Pre-orders for the new ASUS handheld opened up on May 11.
 The device will be available worldwide.

 What will the ASUS ROG Ally cost?